CCPA: What you need to know in preparation for your CIPP/US | CIPP/E exam

 Finally, the CCPA stipulates that consumers should be informed of their rights and the anti-discrimination regulation in privacy policies.

-Major role Attorney General
+The major role of the Attorney General

 References and further reading: